 A short time later, a new model with date window, the 35SQC, was introduced to the market: produced from the beginning of 1970, it does not have the Quartz-Astron writing on the dial, but instead a Quartz logo positioned at 6 o’clock, above the small Suwa logo.

 In 1970 a third variant of the gold Astron was also produced, which appeared in some Seiko publications of the time: a model with a dial very similar to that of the date version, with the Quartz logo at 6 o’clock.
+Although this version is seen in a few Japanese brochures, I believe it was intended for the foreign market.

 All of the gold Quartz-Astron models, with and without date window, had the inscription 35-9000 on the back of the case: 35 identified the caliber (also known as 35A or 3500) and 9000 identified the case.

 Even if the date model also had 35-9000 written on the back, on the watch’s dial the movement is identified as 3502, in contrast to the 35 on the dial of the non-date Quartz-Astron.
-It is not clear why the date gold model didn’t have 3502 written also on the back of the case.

 Produced from the end of 1969 (the earliest serials that I saw date back to November 1969), until the middle of 1970.
 It debuted in Tokyo stores on December 25, 1969.
+Probably sold exclusively in Japan.

 Solid 18-karat gold case, “Quartz-Astron” writing under the Seiko logo at 12 o’clock.